Run More Hills

 Ditch the programmed “Fat Burn” setting

-Don’t be fooled by the “fat burn” button.
+Don’t be fooled by any fat-burn button.
 The lower intensity just means that a higher percentage of your caloric expenditure is from fat.
 You’re still always going to burn more fat running faster than you are running slower.
-For example: Pierce says if you run 10 mph and 60% of your energy comes from fat calories, you might burn 100 calories per mile.
+For example: Pierce says if you run 10mph and 60% of your energy comes from fat calories, you might burn 100 calories per mile.
 But if you run 6 mph and 40% of your energy comes from fat, you may burn 300 calories per mile.
 Basically: ramp up your speed, and your fat burn doubles.

-Adding in weighs could do more than help you put on the muscle; it could put you off balance.
+Adding in weights might put on muscle; but it could also put you off balance.
 “Weights can change your biomechanics and the point of impact, which leads to injury,” says Pierce.
 Save your strength training for a later workout.